CL-Splats: Continual Learning of Gaussian Splatting with Local Optimization: Introduction

 Our method, namely \methodname, combines the strengths of point-cloud-based and NeRF-based~\cite{mildenhall2021nerf} methods for continual scene updates, offering local and efficient optimization while achieving photorealistic reconstructions using the Gaussian Splatting~\cite{kerbl20233d} framework.
 Compared to previous state-of-the-art methods and static-scene baselines, \methodname achieves more efficient updates and higher reconstruction quality.
 Furthermore, our method enables segmenting and storing scene changes across time, supporting existing and emerging scene analysis applications.

-Our key contributions are: \begin{itemize} \item We introduce a general framework for continual and localized updates in Gaussian Splatting representations, enabling flexible and efficient scene reconstruction. \item We propose a lightweight yet effective change-detection module and present the first dynamic local Gaussian optimization with a custom kernel implementation, improving speed and adaptability to evolving scenes. \item We empirically validate our approach on diverse real and synthetic scenes, demonstrating its effectiveness.
-Additionally, we show its ability to perform tasks such as batched updates and scene history recovery. \item We contribute novel synthetic and real-world datasets designed explicitly for benchmarking dynamic scene reconstruction, which we plan to release publicly to support further research. \end{itemize}
+Our key contributions are: \begin{itemize} \item We introduce a general framework for continual and localized updates in Gaussian Splatting representations, enabling flexible and efficient scene reconstruction. \item We present a novel local Gaussian optimization strategy which restricts the optimization of Gaussians in 3D space and enables efficient and local updates. \item We empirically validate our approach on diverse real and synthetic scenes, demonstrating its effectiveness.
+Additionally, we show its ability to perform tasks such as batched updates and scene history recovery. \item We contribute novel synthetic and real-world datasets designed explicitly for benchmarking dynamic scene reconstruction. \end{itemize}